NanoComp/meep/doc/docs/FAQ.md

 ### How do I model the solar radiation spectrum?

 For simulations involving [solar radiation](https://en.wikipedia.org/wiki/Sunlight#Surface_illumination), including the [air mass](https://en.wikipedia.org/wiki/Air_mass_(solar_energy)), the [reflectance/transmittance spectra](Introduction.md#transmittancereflectance-spectra) is computed as normal.
-Since this is a linear problem, the reflected or transmitted power can then be obtained by simply multiplying the reflectance or transmittance by the solar spectrum.
+Since typical solar-cell problems are linear, the reflected or transmitted power can then be obtained by simply multiplying the reflectance or transmittance by the solar spectrum.

 Usage
 -----